genesys/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/in-chat.md

 ---

 ## Overview
-Autocomplete is supported for AI chats only.
+Autocomplete refers to displaying completion suggestions while the user is typing a message.
+The suggestions are the most relevant text out of the phrases that exist in the knowledgebase.
+The user can select from the suggested text or continue typing his message.
+Selected suggestion will be sent as the user's message and the response will then be displayed.
-While the user is typing a query, he will be presented with a list of relevant suggested queries, according to the typed content.
-Selection of an autocomplete suggestion, will automaticaly send the selection as user query.
+> Autocomplete is supported for AI chats only.
 {: .overview}

 ![]({{'/assets/images/autocomplete-in-chat.png' | relative_url}})